falconry/falcon/doc/api/status.rst

 Using these constants helps avoid typos and cuts down on the number of string objects that must be created when preparing responses.

+Falcon also provides a generic 'HTTPStatus' class.
+Raise this class from a hook, middleware, or a responder to stop handling the request and skip to the response handling.
+It takes status, additional headers and body as input arguments.

 1xx Informational
 -----------------